Class InstallationScriptProvider

 Example 2

-if this InstallationScriptProvider instance rather gets the SQL scripts from resources bundled in the same JAR files than and in the same package, then this method can be implemented as below:
+If this InstallationScriptProvider instance gets the SQL scripts from resources bundled in the same JAR file and in the same package as the subclass, this method can be implemented as below:

 protected InputStream openStream(String name) {